 - Hair Growth.
 The ability to heal the scalp and repair hair follicles leads to thicker hair, and you’ll notice new sprouts of growth within a few weeks after using the plant.
 Aloe balances the pH of the scalp and regulates the environment for fantastic hair growth.

 - Nourishes the Scalp.
 Aloe is one of the first things recommended to remedy a skin burn, and for a good reason.
 It acts quick to penetrate the keratin on the skin and hair and sends nourishment that repairs and heals damage.
 It’s the same with your scalp.
 Do you have an itchy or sore spot on your scalp?
 Apply aloe to repair and restore the skin.
 It is anti-inflammatory and provides immediate relief.

 - Gets Rid of Dandruff.
 Many women suffer from dandruff resulting from a dry scalp or a Malassezia yeast overgrowth.
 Spraying aloe vera juice on the scalp will help to restore the pH balance of the skin and fight dandruff.
 In fact, adding aloe to your DIY recipes will help to balance the pH of the mixture.
 As you probably know, having a pH of 4.5-5.5 is the key to preventing the overgrowth of Malassezia and dandruff.

 - Decreased Frizz.
 All curly women make it a priority to combat frizz, and aloe can help.
 The amino acids in aloe help to control stray hairs and smoothen them into a more defined curl pattern.
-The hydration factor also helps to calm frizz and help curls look more lustrous.
+The hydration factor also helps to calm frizz and helps your hair look more lustrous.

 How to Use Aloe Vera Juice for Natural Hair